VinnieRossi/katacoda-scenarios/rhoar-spring-boot/spring-rest-services/02-create-rest-services.md

 **5. Add PUT Mapping**

-Next let's add a handler for accepting HTTP POST requests.
+Next let's add a handler for accepting HTTP PUT requests to update existing entries.
 Copy the following to the `// TODO POST mapping` line (or use the `Copy to Editor` button):

 <pre class="file" data-filename="src/main/java/com/example/service/FruitController.java" data-target="insert" data-marker="// TODO POST mapping">
+@PutMapping("/{id}")
+public Fruit updateFruit(@PathVariable("id") Long id, @RequestBody Fruit fruit) {
+    fruit.setId(id);
+    return repository.save(fruit);
+}
 </pre>

+Just like the `@GetMapping` above this PUT handler handles requests to a path segment of the `/api/fruits` URI.
+In this case it handles routes like `PUT /api/fruits/1`.
+The route defines the ID being updated and the `@RequestBody`, just like in the POST mapping, contains the JSON payload for the Fruit change.

 Run the application again by executing the ``mvn spring-boot:run``{{execute}} command.
 Again we will use the included web application to edit existing Fruits with a HTTP PUT to the application.
 Click the `Edit` button on one of the Fruits.
 It's name will populate the `Add a Fruit` text box.
 Change it to something else and click the `Save` button.
 If all is well it should show up in the right-hand `Fruits List` view with the new name.